rsdoiel/antenna/snapshots.md

 ---

-## Of monsters and miracles
+## I should never have spoken at TED this year

 date: 2025-05-27, from: Fix the News

-I should never have spoken at TED this year.
+Of monsters and miracles...

 <br>